Updates

 Try and save any reusable pieces of wrapping paper and store them safely for next year.
 Save any gift bags that can be used again next year too.
 But be sure to take off any name tags from the bag!

-Besides, stepping away from conventional wrapping paper gives you the chance to explore eco-friendly alternatives.
-Cloth wraps, reusable gift bags, or even repurposed newspapers can add a touch of creativity while minimizing the environmental strain of single use wrapping paper.
+Besides, ditching traditional wrapping paper in favour of recyclable alternatives like brown kraft paper, fabric wraps, or even old newspapers allows you to explore eco-friendly alternatives.
+Cloth wraps, reusable gift bags, or even repurposed newspapers can add a touch of creativity while minimising the environmental strain of single-use wrapping paper.
 Elevate your gift presentation without compromising on sustainability.

 EXTRA TIP: Keep An Eye For Batteries and Chargers